Regularized integrals and manifolds with log corners: Virtual morphisms, tangential basepoints, and scales

-\begin{proof} Every weak morphism $* \to \Sig$ factors uniquely through the pullback log structure on its underlying image point $x \in \uSig$.
-(This is the standard universal property for pullback log structures, which works equally well in the context of weak morphisms.)
+\begin{proof} Every virtual morphism $* \to \Sig$ factors uniquely through the pullback log structure on its underlying image point $x \in \uSig$.
+(This is the standard universal property for pullback log structures, which works equally well in the context of virtual morphisms.)
 But by \autoref{cor:normal-monoid} the pullback log structure $\cM_{\Sig}|_x$ is naturally isomorphic to the monoid of non-negative monomial functions on the non-negative normal space $N^{\ge0}_x\uSig$.
-Evaluating such functions at points in $N^{>0}_x \uSig$ gives a bijection between tangential basepoints and monoid homomorphisms $\cM_{\Sig}|_x \to \RR_{>0}$ that act as the identity on the constants $\RR_{>0} \subset \cM_{\Sig}|_x$, or equivalently weak morphisms $* \to (x,\cM_{\Sig}|_x,\alpha_\Sig|_x)$, as desired. \end{proof}
+Evaluating such functions at points in $N^{>0}_x \uSig$ gives a bijection between tangential basepoints and monoid homomorphisms $\cM_{\Sig}|_x \to \RR_{>0}$ that act as the identity on the constants $\RR_{>0} \subset \cM_{\Sig}|_x$, or equivalently virtual morphisms $* \to (x,\cM_{\Sig}|_x,\alpha_\Sig|_x)$, as desired. \end{proof}

 Concretely, in local coordinates $(r_1,\ldots, r_n)$ such that $r_1(x)=\cdots = r_j(x) = 0$ and $r_i(x) > 0$ for $i > j$ we may write a tangential basepoint as